Back To Search Results

 Toxicity

-Renal toxicity is one of the major concerns around administering foscarnet.
-The risk is reducible by concurrent administration of 0.9% normal saline (about 0.5 L to 1.0 L) or dextrose 5% water solution.
-While a history of chronic renal disease can increase the risk of foscarnet toxicity, it is also important to withhold the administration of other potentially nephrotoxic drugs such as ACE inhibitors, angiotensin II receptor blockers amphotericin B, vancomycin, or aminoglycosides to reduce the risk of additional renal damage.[15][16]
-While there is no particular antidote for foscarnet overdose, it can be prevented by adequate prophylactic hydration or urgent hemodialysis to decrease drug plasma levels.
+To prevent irreversible damage, the patient should have frequent bloodwork and constant monitoring for renal impairment, electrolyte derangement, and seizures in overdose situations.
+The risk of nephrotoxicity can be mitigated by concurrent administration of 0.9% normal saline (about 0.5 to 1.0 L) or dextrose 5% water solution.
+While a history of chronic renal disease can increase the risk of foscarnet toxicity, it is also important to withhold the administration of other potentially nephrotoxic drugs such as ACE inhibitors, angiotensin II receptor blockers, amphotericin B, vancomycin, or aminoglycosides to reduce the risk of additional renal damage.[26][27]
+While there is no particular antidote for foscarnet overdose, it can be prevented through adequate prophylactic hydration or urgent hemodialysis to decrease drug plasma levels.

 Enhancing Healthcare Team Outcomes